-Once the Rietveld refinement has converged, the weight fractions of the individual phases are calculated from the refined scale factors, along with the density values and unit cell volumes calculated from the known crystal structures of the phases.
-The resulting weight fractions will be copied to the match list automatically after a successful Rietveld refinement calculation, replacing any values resulting from the RIR or DD calculation if present.
+Once the Rietveld refinement was successful (has converged), the weight fractions of the individual phases are calculated from the refined scale factors, along with the density values and unit cell volumes calculated from the known crystal structures of the phases.
+The resulting weight fractions will be copied to the match list (column "Quant. (%)") automatically after each successful Rietveld refinement calculation, replacing any values resulting from the RIR or DD calculation if present.
+The corresponding information will also be included in the report as well as the pie-chart graphics.

-Although the main output of Rietveld refinement (at least with regard to quantitative analysis) are the scale factors of the phases (similar to the RIR-method described above), the accuracy is much higher, because the whole profile is used for the calculation and not just the heights of 1..N peaks.
-In Rietveld refinement, effects like peak broadening, asymmetry, preferred orientation etc. can be investigated and taken into account in the quantitative analysis.
+Although the main output of Rietveld refinement (at least with regard to quantitative analysis) are the scale factors of the phases (similar to the RIR-method described above), the accuracy of the amounts calculated by Rietveld refinement are much higher, because the whole profile is used for the calculation and not just the heights of 1...N peaks.
+In Rietveld refinement, effects like peak broadening, asymmetry, preferred orientation etc. can be investigated and considered in the quantitative analysis.